HAKSOAT/haksoat.github.io/_activities/2019-04-10-create-blog-jekyll.md

 Luckily for me, I came across the [Minimal Mistakes](https://mmistakes.github.io/minimal-mistakes/) theme.

-Since I was a nomad in the land of Jekyll, looking for the best alternatives for themes, and decided to check out its configuration page.
+Since I'm a nomad in the land of Jekyll, looking for the best alternatives for themes, and decided to check out its configuration page.
 I saw the powerful configurations that were available, and was impressed.

 It has different themes such as light, dark, dirt, neon, contrast and the full range of options are impressive.
 I also liked from the demo, the fact that I could make my info show on the left side of the page—for desktop users.
 It was just about the perfect option for me.